-The tubular cast on is probably the most commonly used and published one.
+The tubular cast-on is probably the most commonly used and published one.
 It tends to have an uneven edge, but steps can be taken to compensate for this.
 In every case, on the first row, the yarn travels from a needle on one bed to a needle on the other.
 Remove the single bed sinker plate.
-Push the ribber up to work position, connect both carriages with the connecting arm.
-Make a couple of passes with the coupled carriages to ensure needles are aligned properly.
+Push the ribber up to the work position, and connect both carriages with the connecting arm.
+Make a couple of passes with the coupled carriages to ensure the needles are aligned properly.
 To drop the yarn between the beds prior to threading it into the carriage threading it through a double-eyed bodkin will make it easier for it to be dropped between the beds.
-It is commonly advised that the cast on zigzag row be done on the tightest tension possible.
-That also varies depending on the yarn, whether the cast on is to be decorative, or if the loops that are commonly considered undesirable are in turn to be chained through to match a latch tool bind off at the top of the piece.
-It is often recommended that for circular cast ons 3 circular rows be used.
+It is commonly advised that the cast on the zigzag row be done on the tightest tension possible.
+That also varies depending on the yarn, whether the cast-on is to be decorative, or if the loops that are commonly considered undesirable are in turn to be chained through to match a latch tool bind off at the top of the piece.
+It is often recommended that for the circular cast- ons 3 circular rows be used.
 That produces one side of the rib with small “floats” with an appearance that differs from the reverse side.
 Arrows in this illustration point to that third row.
 Only two circular rows do the job and avert that problem.
 Conversely, 4 tubular rows may give extra firmness and strength when using very thin yarns.
 For the final row set both carriages to close the zigzag, increase the stitch size to rib setting, and knit one row.
 At that point, stitches can be rearranged on the needles if needed.

-For a tighter cast on row sometimes a thin elastic is threaded with the main yarn and used for only the first zigzag row.
-Do not hang ribber weights until the cast on is completed.
+For a tighter cast-on row sometimes a thin elastic is threaded with the main yarn and used for only the first zigzag row.
+Do not hang ribber weights until the cast-on is completed.

 On the double bed, after the zigzag row, lay a piece of ravel cord right on top of the zigzags, dropping the ends between the beds and anchoring the ends with a clothespin or other small clip.
 It will be enclosed in the knit as you continue to work.
 Upon completion of the piece, pull lengthwise on both ends of the cord to set stitches before removing it.

-Since my trial swatch was quite narrow, I opted to skip the waste yarn or rib cast on and transfer to top bed prior to e wrapping; the yarn used is a 2/8 woolbefore the next pass make certain there are no needles in work on the ribber, they will pick unwanted loops, also, give a tug at the yarn on the carriage side as you begin to knit the next row in order to avoid loops as seen on the right below.
-Knit to opposite side.
-Transfer stitches in the desired needle set up.
-With waste yarn, ravel cord and weights prior to its start this cast on may be used for wider flat ribs ie 2X2, 3X3, etc. Here the comb is in place, ready for 1X1 ribthe resultsIt is also possible to e wrap on empty needles set up for rib on both beds.
-The first pair of diagrams show movement from left toward the right.
-Loops are wound alternating clockwise or counterclockwise directions as seen below, being careful not to make the loops too tight. working from the right to the left sideThe e wraps may be made with variations of movements that are counterclockwise or clockwise.
+Since my trial swatch was quite narrow, I opted to skip the waste yarn or rib cast-on and transfer to the top bed prior to e-wrapping; the yarn used is a 2/8 wool before the next pass, make certain there are no needles in work on the ribber, they will pick unwanted loops, also, give a tug at the yarn on the carriage side as you begin to knit the next row in order to avoid loops as seen on the right below.
+Knit to the opposite side.
+Transfer stitches in the desired needle setup.
+With waste yarn, ravel cord, and weights prior to its start this cast-on may be used for wider flat ribs ie 2X2, 3X3, etc. Here the comb is in place, ready for 1X1 rib the results It is also possible to e-wrap on empty needles set up for rib on both beds.
+The first pair of diagrams show movement from the left toward the right.
+Loops are wound in alternating clockwise or counterclockwise directions as seen below, being careful not to make the loops too tight. working from the right to the left side The e-wraps may be made with variations of movements that are counterclockwise or clockwise.
 Depending on the variations there can then be two distinct sides, requiring a choice to be made as to whether the purl or knit sides of the final fabric will be facing out.
 With a clockwise wrap a row of purl loops (red arrow in swatches)) will show at the bottom of the “wrong”, purl side.
 To reverse them, wrap all stitches counterclockwise.

 the comb is then hung.
 Make certain its teeth are placed properly across the row holding stitches down.
-Here they are not on the right, resulting in the issue marked with black arrows at the bottom of the corresponding swatchtension adjustments may be required.
-Knit slowly and check that stitches are properly knitting off.
+Here they are not on the right, resulting in the issue marked with black arrows at the bottom of the corresponding swatch tension adjustments may be required.
+Knit slowly and check that the stitches are properly knitting off.
 Bringing needles to hold on both beds for a few rows prior to knitting them may help prevent random dropped stitches.

-If working in fine yarns, 2 tubular rows may be needed after the wrapped cast on.
+If working in fine yarns, 2 tubular rows may be needed after the wrapped cast-on.

-Another hand out from eons ago follows below.
-The broken toe cast on is often used whenever both the knit carriage and the ribber are used to create the fabric but stitches are dropped off one bed or the other, such as in drop stitch lace.
+Another handout from eons ago follows below.
+The broken toe cast-on is often used whenever both the knit carriage and the ribber are used to create the fabric but stitches are dropped off one bed or the other, such as in drop stitch lace.
 The placement for the comb if the ribber stitches are to be dropped is illustrated below.
 Red and yellow show the areas held down by the comb’s wire that will remain on the main bed when the ribber stitches are dropped.
 Below it, the wrong placement of the comb for this purpose is shown.
 The reverse would be true if the main bed stitches were going to be the ones to be dropped.
 These illustrations for the comb setups in other rib configurations were published in a Toyota ribber manual From the Brother KR850 manual Casting-on for 2X2 rib For more configurations see the 2022 post: More on standard and modified 1X1 and 2X2 ribs

 Picot cast on for every needle rib

-transitions from EON (every other needle) to FNR (full needle rib)
+Transitions from EON (every other needle) to FNR (full needle rib)

-ribber e wrap cast on video by Roberta Rose Kelly
+Ribber e wrap cast on video by Roberta Rose Kelly

-A decorative cast on with lots of hand transfers on the ribber bed by Emanuela Mammarella.
+A decorative cast-on with lots of hand transfers on the ribber bed by Emanuela Mammarella.